hashicorp/consul/website/source/docs/compatibility.html.markdown

 speak to 0.4 (and vice versa) but may not be able to speak to 0.1.

 Backwards compatibility is automatic unless otherwise noted.
 Consul agents by default will speak the latest protocol but can understand earlier ones.

-Note: if speaking an earlier protocol, _new features may not be available_.
+-> **Note:** If speaking an earlier protocol, _new features may not be available_.

 The ability for an agent to speak an earlier protocol is to ensure that any agent can be upgraded without cluster disruption.
 Consul agents can be updated one